YvCodeHong/bookmark-manager/README.md

 As a time-pressed user
 So that I can save a webpages I frequently visit
 I would like to add the URL and a title to the bookmark manager.

+**User Story 2:**
+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager